sabiwara/ion/README.md

 library, it can sometimes be tedious, cryptic and error prone. `Ion` provides a few common recipes which:

-- drop-in replacement, with APIS consistent with the standard way of building strings
+- are drop-in replacements, with APIs consistent with the standard way of building strings
 - reduce the cognitive overhead and make the intent explicit
 - are implemented in an optimal fashion (`Ion` is fast!)
 - help reducing bugs through better typing (see below)